eyereasoner/eye/two/README.md

 ### Trealla Works it Out

-- This is about EYE TWO reasoning as "Trealla Works it Out".
+This is about EYE TWO reasoning as "Trealla Works it Out".
+It uses [Trealla Prolog](https://github.com/infradig/trealla), a compact, efficient Prolog interpreter written in plain-old C.
-- Running examples and test cases with [Trealla Prolog](https://github.com/infradig/trealla).
+Run the examples and test cases as in [test](https://github.com/josd/eye/blob/master/two/test).

 ### Background